South Jersey Eye Associates | Eyecare & Eyewear

 Optometric Physician Dr. Brandon J. Wuzzardo presents South Jersey Eye Associates “Eye on Vision” for January.

-Anyone can get glaucoma, but the following factors can increase the risk:
+As glaucoma can affect anyone at any age, the following factors can increase your risk:

 • Being over the age of 60.